Siege of Tartu (1224): Second siege of Tartu

 On 15 August 1224 the crusader army, reinforced with a large number of Christian Latvian and Livonian troops, returned in force to Tarbatu.
 The second siege of Tartu of 1224 lasted many days and nights.
 Vyachko and his 200 Christian Russians were again offered free passage through the crusader camp, but Vyachko, expecting a relief army from Novgorod, refused.

 The siege began with the building of larger and smaller bricoles, which were used to throw rocks and "hot iron" or fire-pots into the stronghold.
 The Christian army constructed a high turret which was gradually moved closer to the stronghold.
 The Germans constantly undermined the wall and gathered wood which was lit to set the stronghold aflame.
 The defenders used their own bricoles and fired upon the Germans with bows and crossbows.
 At night the fighting didn't stop either: the combatants shouted at one another, and made noise with their swords, playing drums, fifes and horns.

 Eventually the Germans launched an all-out attack on the stronghold.
 All the defenders of Tarbatu, including women, were killed in the final onslaught by the Knights.
 In total nearly a thousand Estonians lost their lives in the final battle.
 According to the Chronicle of Henry of Livonia, Vyachko along with his Russians tried to put up a separate resistance in one of the fortifications, but were all dragged out and killed.
 Of all the defenders of Tarbatu, only one Russian from Suzdal was left alive.
 He was given clothes and a good horse and sent back to Novgorod.
 The relief troops from Novgorod had reached Pskov when they received the news from Tartu, whereupon they decided to cancel the expedition and make peace with the Germans.

 Aftermath

-With the fall of Tartu the entire Estonian mainland had been conquered by the Livonian Brothers of the Sword.
+With the fall of Tartu, the entire Estonian mainland had been conquered by the Livonian Brothers of the Sword.
 For the time being, only the main islands of Estonia were able to preserve their independence.
+The conquest also meant that the Russians had lost their last foothold in Estonia.